Apocalyptica: 2020—present

 Apocalyptica was on the track "Someone To Talk To" from Three Days Grace's album Explosions on 6 May 2022.

+The band toured throughout the first half of 2023.
 On 15 December 2023, Apocalyptica released a new song and video called "What We're Up Against", featuring Elize Ryd of Amaranthe.

 On 7 June 2024, the band released their tenth studio album, Plays Metallica, Vol. 2, a sequel to Plays Metallica by Four Cellos (1996).
 The album features new Metallica covers such as The Four Horsemen and The Unforgiven II, as well as a new recording of One with Metallica vocalist James Hetfield reciting the lyrics and bassist Robert Trujillo.
 It also includes a cover of The Call of Ktulu featuring the original bass master track recorded by Cliff Burton in 1984.